RBI's proposed NBFC norms ignore key credit issues: Moody's

-New Delhi, Jan 26 (IANS) The Reserve Bank of India's (RBI) proposed stricter norms for non-banking financial companies (NBFC) support strong balance sheets but do not address the issues of funding and liquidity, the key credit weaknesses of the sector, said a report by Moody's Investors Service.
+New Delhi: The Reserve Bank of India's (RBI) proposed stricter norms for non-banking financial companies (NBFC) support strong balance sheets but do not address the issues of funding and liquidity, the key credit weaknesses of the sector, said a report by Moody's Investors Service.

 "If implemented, the regulations will result in companies becoming more resilient to credit shocks.
 However, the proposals do not address NBFCs' funding and liquidity," said the report.